flutter/packages/packages/pigeon/README.md

 ### Asynchronous Handlers

-By default Pigeon will generate synchronous handlers for messages.
+By default Pigeon will generate synchronous handlers for messages on the native side.
+The Flutter part is not asynchronous!
 If you want to be able to respond to a message asynchronously you can use the `@async` annotation as of version 0.1.20.

 Example: